TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     A node that has parameters that can be changed.
 For now, only ``Value`` and ``RGB`` nodes are supported.

 *Parameters*
     Editable parameters of the selected node.
-They can be set in the node itself or through the registers (if the ``Variable`` parameter is enabled).
+They can be set in the node itself or through the variables (if the ``Variable`` parameter is enabled).

 .. _nla_inherit_material: